-In fiscal year 2021, the Committee considered feedback from stockholders and made modifications to strengthen the links between pay and performance and incentivize management to deliver for stockholders.
-Such modifications remained in place for the Transition Year Ended 2022 executive compensation program.
-The modifications in fiscal year 2021 that continued in the Transition Year Ended 2022 executive compensation program included pay tied to performance through the use of performance-based stock units (which may be earned via performance against an absolute financial metric and relative total stockholder return); a 50% weighting of the financial metric in the short-term annual incentive program (the "STIP"); and a minimum financial metric threshold that must be achieved prior to the payment of any amounts under the individual strategic goals portion of the STIP.
+A large majority of compensation under the Company's executive compensation program is performance-based and at-risk and is issued in the form of both annual short-term and long-term incentives.
+Half of the Company's long-term incentive program includes pay tied to performance through the use of performance-based stock units (which may be earned via performance against an absolute financial metric and relative total stockholder return).
+In addition, the financial metric is weighted 50% in the short-term annual incentive program (the "STIP") and a minimum financial metric threshold must be achieved prior to the payment of any amounts under the individual strategic goals portion of the STIP.

-The Committee elected to maintain the same executive compensation program for Transition Year Ended 2022 after considering many factors, including, alignment with the Company's strategy, market practice and trends, and stockholder feedback, including the results of the fiscal year 2022 say-on-pay vote.
-In fiscal year 2022, the say-on-pay proposal was approved by approximately 97% of the votes cast, which the Committee believes affirms stockholder support for the current design of the executive compensation program.
+The Committee elected to maintain the executive compensation program for 2023 after considering many factors, including, alignment with the Company's strategy, market practice and trends, and stockholder feedback, including the results of the 2023 say-on-pay vote.
+In 2023, the say-on-pay proposal was approved by approximately 97% of the votes cast, which the Committee believes affirms stockholder support for the current design of the executive compensation program.